tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 ## Polymorphism

 According to Cartelli and Wegner, "Polymorphic types are types whose operations are applicable to values of more than one type."
-Thus, although Person and LoudPerson are different types, since LoudPerson is a sub-type of Person, they present a common sayHello method allowing operations like forEach to operate over an array of the base class.
+Thus, although `Person` and `LoudPerson` are different types, since `LoudPerson` is a sub-type of `Person`, they present a common `sayHello` method allowing operations like `forEach` to operate over an array of the base class.
 In a traditional Object Oriented language like Java, the compiler enforces that objects must be instances of a common base class or interface to be treated as such.
 This type of polymorphism is called subtyping polymorphism.

 In JavaScript, with no compile-time typecheck, a kind of polymorphism is possible such that if two objects both present a similarly named method that is callable in the same way, of course there is nothing preventing you simply using that method on each object as if it is the same: